gasparl/disp_time/README.md

 An appropriate reference for citation is:

-Lukács, G., & Gartus, A. (2022). _Precise display time measurement in JavaScript for web-based experiments._ https://psyarxiv.com/jqk8m/
+Lukács, G., & Gartus, A. (2022).
+Precise display time measurement in JavaScript for web-based experiments. _Behavior Research Methods_. https://doi.org/10.3758/s13428-022-01835-2

 ---